mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 `ifconfig` should show br0 with a valid ip address

-`brctl show` should show br0 connected to interface em1 and another bridge virbr0 (kvm private networking bridge, none of our concern here)
+`brctl show` should show br0 connected to interface em1 and another bridge virbr0 (kvm private networking bridge)

 `nmcli dev status` should show em1 as unmanaged (even without disabling network manager)